appsody/website/content/docs/getting-started/installation.md

 That's all there is to it!
 You can now follow our [Quick Start](/docs/getting-started/quick-start.md) instructions to create your first containerized development environment with a running *Hello World!* application.

+Alternatively, if you would like to build from the binaries, please take a look at [Building from Source] (https://github.com/appsody/appsody/blob/master/build.md).

 ## Installing on RHEL

 Follow these steps: